 The vibrations by the impact will randomize the orientation of the magnetic areas in the metal.
-The more force you use, the better the results are as long as you don’t damage the metal.
+The stronger you hit, the better the results are, as long as you don’t damage the metal.

-While you can weld magnetized metals with oxyfuel welding you will face welding problems with an arc welding process.
+While you can weld magnetized metals with oxyfuel welding, you will face problems with an arc welding process.

 The causes of residual magnetism are external magnetic fields, poor handling of the metal, and passing DC current through it.